 How do I apply?

-Download the Student Innovation Application Form (PDF) or pick up a copy from the Office of Health & Diversity.
+Download the Student Innovation Application Form (PDF) or (Microsoft Word Version) or pick up a copy from the Office of Health & Diversity.
 Complete the form and submit to AS 271 before the deadline.

 If I have questions, who should I speak with?